Skip to main content

 What is a Stack?

 A Stack is a directory rooted at a stack.yaml manifest (apiVersion: orun.io/v1, kind: Stack).
-It bundles one or more Composition documents — one per composition type — together with metadata and an optional OCI registry target.
+It bundles one or more composition types — each using split-kind authoring — together with metadata and an optional OCI registry target.

 my-platform/